 - Lower blood sugar levels by accelerating the function of glucose transporters in the bloodstream.

 - Improve muscle function and quality of life in older adults by delaying muscle mass atrophy, increase bone strength, and improve endurance and strength.
 Creatine can help older people do the hobbies they enjoy.

 - Help treat non-alcoholic fatty liver disease.
 Ignoring the many studies performed on rats or mice, logically, if you have a healthy amount of essential amino acids found in creatine (L-arginine, L-methionine, Glycine) the liver and metabolism should aid in flushing out accumulating fatty acids.

-It’s important to monitor vitamin and nutritional blood work as adults age to see where supplements can fill any gaps from a normal diet.
-Athletes and average joes alike use supplements to increase energy production, improve athletic performance, and to allow them to train harder.
+It’s important to monitor vitamin and nutritional blood work as adults age to see where supplements can fill any gaps from a normal diet, but even more importantly while managing your diet with Low T. Athletes and average joes alike use supplements to increase energy production, improve athletic performance, and to allow them to train harder.
 Creatine can be a useful therapeutic supplement for older adults to stop loss in muscle strength and help improve the ability to remain physically active either in sport or in daily chores.